0x77ff/Byte-Stealer/README.md

 • Cryptojacking(Btc address swapper, downloading crypto miner,probably xmrig, on victims computer)
 • better configuration (Script editor that doesn't require manual editing)
 • Edit the local drive (C:/) and overwrite the MBR(This will wipe the users system, super illegal and dangerous if accidentally ran)
+• Self DDOS(Will try and run a ddos script on the victims pc ip address, This will hopefully make their router unusable, without any traceback to you)
 • Rootkit Functionality(Using Ctypes and the Windows API, this means you can execute commands like changing the users windows password(basic), or renaming Crucial system files)
 • Keylogger?
 • Minecraft session id cookie